 - Educational outcomes: standardized test scores, reading literacy scores, math fluency

-Beach Cities Health District supports local public schools by incorporating Instant Recess® - a moderate intensity 10-minute activity break integrated into daily class routines.
-This program was scientifically designed to maximize energy expenditure and enjoyment while minimizing injury risk and perceived exertion.
+Beach Cities Health District supports local public schools by incorporating Classroom Activity Breaks, a moderate intensity activity break based on research from Instant Recess®.
+The program was scientifically designed to maximize energy expenditure and enjoyment while minimizing injury risk and perceived exertion.

 To access teacher resources for Classroom Activity Breaks, click here.